CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_management_access_role.html.markdown

 * `users` - (Optional) Users that can access the system.users blocks are documented below.
 * `color` - (Optional) Color of the object.
 Should be one of existing colors.
 * `comments` - (Optional) Comments string.
-* `details-level` - (Optional) Valid values: uid, standard, full, The level of detail for some of the fields in the response can vary from showing only the UID value of the object to a fully detailed representation of the object.
 * `ignore_warnings` - (Optional) Apply changes ignoring warnings.
 * `ignore_errors` - (Optional) Apply changes ignoring errors.
 You won't be able to publish such a changes.
 If ignore-warnings flag was omitted - warnings will also be ignored.